jianlgler/Statistics/hw_03/README.md

 ## What's the marginal frequency of people who live in an apartment?
 Divide the number of people living an apartment by the grand total: 7/30.

+## What's the number of people who has a pet and live in a House?
+This is a joint frequency: it represents how many times a combination of two conditions happens together.
+The answe is 2.

-> But lets skip to the definitions
+> Lets now skip to the definitions

 # Conditional Frequency